Fermanov114/Fermanov114/README.md

 - 👋 Hi, I’m @Fermanov114
 - 👀 I’m interested in C#,unity,C,C++,python
 - 🌱 I’m currently learning pytorch
-- 💞️ I’m looking to collaborate on tianshu studio of Shenzhen
+- 💞️ I’m collaborating with tianshu studio of Shenzhen
-- 📫 How to reach me: Personal email: liangchen114@outlook.com QQ:1365762990 Wechat:liangchen643A
+- 📫 How to reach me: Personal email: liangchen114@outlook.com QQ:3315325125 Wechat:liangchen643A

 <!---
 Fermanov114/Fermanov114 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.